bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter_3_Shadows_of_the_Last_war.md

 - Old Went knows Failin and will let the PCs know to look for him at the Clenched Fist with a DC 20 Charisma (persuasion) check.
   - He will make it obvious that he expects payment and the DC of the Persuasion check will be reduced by 2 for each 10 gp worth of a bribe he is given.
   - With a bribe of 100 gp or more, no check is needed.
-  - If the PCs try to intimidate Old Went, he’ll laugh and tell them to find Failin at the Clenched Fist.
+  - If the PCs try to intimidate Old Went, he'll laugh and tell them to find Failin at the Clenched Fist.
     - However, word will quickly get around that the PCs are trouble, and any future dealings they have in Rhukaan Draal will become more far difficult.

 #### The Clenched Fist